Future Food Innovation | Engelsk

 Future Food Innovation

-The purpose of the Differentiation Fund is to pave the way for production and sales of high-quality- and high-value products, primarily from Central Denmark Region’s food businesses.
+The purpose of the POP and Differentiation funds is to pave the way for innovative food, production and marketing of high quality and high value products from food companies in Denmark.

 Has identified and patented new bio-active substances in berries that address two of the largest challenges within health, cardiovascular diseases, and regulation of blood sugar.
 The ingredients are based on extracts from primarily red berries.